calint/compiler-2/README.md

     if not expr exit(1)
 }

+# user types are defined using keyword `type`

+# default type is `i64` and does not need to be specified
 type point {x, y}

 type object {pos : point, color : i32}

-# inline function arguments are equivalent to mutable references
+# function arguments are equivalent to mutable references
 func foo(p : point) {
     p.x = 0b10    # binary value 2
     p.y = 0xb     # hex value 11